Business & Humanities Graduates

 I didn’t know what I wanted to do in college, my guidance teacher in school was pushing me towards psychiatric nursing and social care.
 At the time I was the captain of the Offaly u16 team that reached an All-Ireland, so I was getting interviewed a lot as we made progress.
 My aunt suggested a course with media studies and the rest is history.

-In 2018, I was awarded the Mick Dunne Memorial Public Relations Officer of the Year award by the Camogie Association, an award I don’t think I would have won without the skills I learned at IT Carlow.
+In 2018, I was awarded the Mick Dunne Memorial Public Relations Officer of the Year award by the Camogie Association, an award I don’t think I would have won without the skills I learned at SETU Carlow (Formerly IT Carlow).

 I currently work as a Client Relationship Manager for an Irish Company called Future Ticketing based in Tullamore.
 Every day I use lots of elements that I learned during my course such as relationship management, IT, Photoshop and design, communicating your message effectively, social media skills, to name just a few.